DrKrar/GeoEfficiency.jl/README.md

 Created on Fri Aug 14 20:12:01 2015

-The Package ‘GeoEfficiency’ provides a set of tools writing in Julia programing language to calculate the Geometrical Efficiency in a fast and accurate way.
+The Package `GeoEfficiency` ,writing in Julia programing language, provides a set of tools  to calculate the geometrical efficiency in a fast and accurate way.
 The Package models a radiation detector irradiated by a radiative source.
 The detector can by chosen from a range of widely used detector geometries (`cylinder`, `bore-hole` or `well-type`) and until now the common sources (`point`, `disc`, or `cylinder`) are supported.

-The Package did not support anisotropic radioactive sources but it has planned in the future to incorporate anisotropic radioactive.
-Furthermore, it has planned to consider more details of the measurement setup and to give the user the ability to combine the effect of the source and the detector.
-The Package relay directly numerical evaluation of closed form analytical formula describing the Geometrical Efficiency.
+The Package did not support anisotropic radioactive sources but it is planned in the future to incorporate anisotropic radioactive sources.
+Furthermore, it has planned to consider more details of the measurement setup and to give the user the ability to combine the effect of the source geometry and composition as well as the detector effect.
+The Package relay directly on numerical evaluation of closed form analytical formula describing the geometrical efficiency.

 ## Requirements
-Julia 0.4 or above.
+ *  Julia 0.4 or above.
+ *  QuadGK 0.1.2 or above. will be installed automatically while the package build.

 ## Download and Install the Package

-The package is registered in METADATA.jl and so can be installed with Pkg.add.
+The package is registered in an officially METADATA.jl and so can be installed with Pkg.add.

 	Pkg.add("GeoEfficiency")